Delhi Grad Competes on “Chopped”

 NY.

+at a viewing party at Sloan’s Grill in Oneonta, NY.
 "We are tremendously proud of Sakari's performance on Chopped,” said Dr. David Brower,

 Dean of the School of Business and Hospitality Management at SUNY Delhi.
 “His drive